What type of content do you primarily create?

 Tip: Monitor as it searches to see what it is looking for and on what sites.
 You can also explicitly ask it to tell you what it searched for.

-Go deeper: ChatGPT image analysis
+Advanced ChatGPT image analysis techniques

 For me, this is the real meat of what ChatGPT image input can do: You can analyze the image to see whether or not it fits with a theme, or whether it resonates with a certain persona.